 Each weekend visitors from Sugar Land, Fort Bend County, and the entire Houston area will gather at the time-honored Farmers Market at Imperial, which has been a long standing tradition that will continue to flourish on-site.
+Attracting farmers, artisans, and food stands from all over Houston, the Farmers Market at Imperial will be your next weekend tradition.

 The Farmers Market will be held within the expansive Imperial Promenade which stretches from the Central Green on the east to the Alamo Drafthouse Cinema to the west.
-The promenade forms a broad pedestrian only boulevard where patrons can stroll and relax within the central heart of Imperial Market.
+The promenade also forms a broad pedestrian only boulevard where patrons can stroll and relax within the central heart of Imperial Market.

 A peaceful river-walk will follow the contours of the banks of Oyster Creek, providing shoppers, diners, and visitors with an opportunity to sit or stroll in this beautiful natural setting that will be further enhanced with landscaping and quiet seating areas.